OurcartEng/receipt-scanner-android-demo/CUSTOM_SCANNER_README.md

     - `IOException` - thrown if file cannot be read

 - ### ReceiptScanner.getEdgePointsData
-  Takes list of bitmaps and returns list of `EdgeData` instances with bitmap and points that are edges of the receipt in order:
+  Takes list of bitmaps and returns list of `EdgeData` instances with bitmap and points that are corners of the receipt in order:

   top-left. top-right, bottom-left, bottom-right.